Facts about Oprah Winfrey

 In the meantime she had started her own cable channel, called OWN: the Oprah Winfrey Network.
 She debuted a new interview show on that network, Oprah’s Next Chapter, in January of 2012.
 In the years since she has continued to run her multimedia empire and devoted herself to philanthropy; in 2013, for instance, she donated $13 million to the Smithsonian’s National Museum of African American History and Culture.

-For many years Forbes magazine has listed Oprah Winfrey as a billionaire in its annual wealth rankings.
-She continues to act occasionally, appearing in movies like The Butler (2013) and Selma (2014) and the 2017 TV movie The Immortal Life of Henrietta Lacks (on which she was also executive producer).
+For many years Forbes magazine has listed Oprah Winfrey as a billionaire in its annual wealth rankings; in 2021, they estimated her net worth at $2.6 billion.
+She has continued to act occasionally, appearing in movies like The Butler (2013) and Selma (2014) and the 2017 TV movie The Immortal Life of Henrietta Lacks (on which she was also executive producer).

 Oprah Winfrey was given Kennedy Center Honors in 2010 and awarded the Presidential Medal of Freedom by President Barack Obama in 2013.
 Her books include the health manual Make the Connection: Ten Steps to a Better Body–And a Better Life (1996, with Bob Greene) and the essay collection What I Know For Sure (2014).

 In a 1991 interview with the Academy of Achievement, Oprah Winfrey said that her name was spelled “Orpah” on her birth certificate, but that she has always been called Oprah instead.
-Orpah is a Biblical name from the Book of Ruth… Oprah Winfrey’s production company is named Harpo Productions — “Oprah” spelled backwards… Oprah Winfrey launched the career of relationship specialist Dr. Phil, who became famous while making regular guest appearances on her show.
+Orpah is a Biblical name from the Book of Ruth… Oprah Winfrey’s production company is named Harpo Productions — “Oprah” spelled backwards… Oprah Winfrey has never married.
+She has been in a relationship with businessman Stedman Graham since 1986… Oprah became pregnant at age 14; her son was born prematurely and died shortly after birth… Oprah Winfrey launched the career of relationship specialist Dr. Phil, who became famous while making regular guest appearances on her show.